Department of Computer Science and Technology

 We are expanding our forum collection to include material from "extremist" forums.
 Although there are some cybercrime aspects to this material it will mainly be of interest to those who are studying hate groups, extremism and radicalisation.
 We will shortly have more than 40 million posts.

 We have also been collecting from a range of "Incel" (INvoluntary CELibates) forums.
 These forums support online subcultures, where members are unable to find a romantic partner despite desiring one.
 Extremist thoughts and opinions are commonly found on these forums.
-Our dataset already holds more than 7 million posts and 700,000 threads and it is being scraped on an on-going manner.
+Our dataset already holds more than 7 million posts and 700,000 threads and it is being scraped in an on-going manner.

 Underground marketplaces